Normal Subgroup Theorem for groups acting on $\tilde A_2$-buildings: Approximation of the singular flow

 \begin{proof}[Proof of Proposition \ref{prop:pinac}]

-Let $E$ be the clopen subset of $\Delta$ defined by the set of classes of sector satisfying the conditions of Lemma \ref{lem:sectorpi0}.
+Let $E=E_0(v)$ be the clopen subset of $\Delta$ of chambers which are $(u,v)$-generic at $o$.
 We first prove that $\mu^o$ and $(\pi_0)_*\mu_{u,v}^o$ are equivalent in restriction to $E$.
-Since $(\pi_0)_*\mu_{u,v}^o$ is zero outside of $E$, this will prove the first part of the Proposition.
+In particular this proves the first part of the Proposition.

 Recall that $\Lambda\subset\Sigma$ is a model sector (based at $0$), so that $\mu^o_\Delta$ is the prouniform measure on the set of embeddings $\Isom(\Lambda,X)$ which send $0$ to $o$.
 Let $c$ be the alcove of $\Lambda$ containgin $0$.
 Let $\Lambda'\subset \Lambda$ be a finite convex subcomplex containing $c$, and let $\alpha\in \Isom(\Lambda',X)$ sending $0$ to $o$.
 By definition, $\mu_\Delta^o(\Isom(\Lambda,X)^\alpha)$ is independent of $\alpha$, equal to a constant say $K$.
 Now, view $\Lambda$ as the sector of $Y$ based at $0$ and defining $\pi_0$.
 Say that $\alpha$ is \emph{admissible} if $\alpha(c)$ is opposite to both $x_1$ and $y_1$.
 By Lemma \ref{lem:sectorpi0}, we have $\pi_0(\Isom(Y,X)^\alpha\cap \IR_{u,v}^o)$ which is either empty or equal to $\pi_0(\Isom(Y,X)^\alpha)$, depending on whether $\alpha(c)$ is admissible or not.
 It follows from Corollary \ref{cor:measurepreserving} that $(\pi_0)_*\mu_{u,v}^o (\Isom(Y,X)^\alpha)$ is either equal to $0$ (if $\alpha$ is not admissible) or to some constant independent of $\alpha$ (if it is).
 Thus, we have $(\pi_0)_*\mu_{u,v}^o (\Isom(Y,X)^\alpha)= K'$ where $K'$ is the proportion of admissible $\alpha$, amongst all the possible ones which send $0$ to $o$.